A Computational Study for Solving Decision-Dependent Robust Problems as Bilevel Optimization Problems: Applications

-We now consider decision-dependent uncertainties in the weights~$a_i$ in form of a continuous knapsack uncertainty set.
-To this end, we introduce the nominal weight~$\bar{a}_i \geq 0$ of item~$i$ and the maximum deviation of the weight~$\hat{a}_i \geq 0$.
-We then modify the constraint in \eqref{eq:knapsack-probl:nominal-model} to obtain the uncertain knapsack problem
+We also consider decision-dependent uncertainties in the weights~$a_i$ in form of a continuous knapsack uncertainty set.
+Similar to the shortest-path problem, the uncertainty budget $b(y)$ grows with the number of chosen items.
+We obtain the uncertain knapsack problem